 It features an electric motor mated to a 1.0 litre three-cylinder EcoBoost petrol engine serving as a charging source, effectively making the camper a range extender.
 And it’s due to enter the European market in late 2019.
 The Transit doesn’t boast the fully galvanised shell of the VW but does have a galvanised chassis.
 It would still be wise to make additional precautions to ensure a 25 year lifespan for this base vehicle such as Waxoyl treatment.

-However, there are some positives.
+In the meantime, there are positives to be gained.
 By converting a second-hand base vehicle you are likely to extend its life on the road, and therefore reduce its embodied energy cost per mile.
 Every year you use this vehicle its relative impact on the environment reduces due to its longevity.

 The complexity of this issue is clearly laid out here.
 It’s difficult to argue that digging 2 tons of raw materials out of the ground, processing them, sending them round the world and converting them into a brand new campervan is environmentally friendly, but depending on how long the camper lasts, and a with few simple decisions, what sounds like ecocide can minimise the impact on our environment.